buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcConstructionMgmtDomain/Types/IfcConstructionMaterialResourceTypeEnum.md

 # IfcConstructionMaterialResourceTypeEnum

 This enumeration is used to identify the primary purpose of a construction material resource.
-It is limited to the most common raw materials used in construction and excludes materials commonly sold as finished products.
+It is limited to the most common raw materials used in construction and excludes materials commonly sold as finished products.<!-- end of definition -->

 > HISTORY New enumeration in IFC4.

 ## Items